gschoberth/bluewater-technical/README.md

 - Leaderboard reset (see below suggested feature)

 #### Simplified Instructions For User On Start
-For this, I thought a simple graphical (3 step ?) representation of what the user has to do.
+For this, I thought a simple graphical (2-3 steps?) representation of what the user has to do.
 Or a simple pop up of text that says something like "Hit the 'Kick' button as soon it appears to score."
+This would disappear after a few seconds, or a continue button could be included.

 #### Get Ready Popup
 This would simply be text appears on the screen after hitting the start, and before the GO! text appears.
 Simply letting the user know that the interactive portion has started.